IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Grid Horizontal Scrolling

-One way to achieve certain Grid dimensions, either as an absolute width or in relation to a parent group/container, is by adding a mask within the main group for the Grid.
+In order to achieve horizontal scrolling in Figma, you need to add the Grid inside a frame with a size smaller than the actual grid width and activate the clipping option from the property panel.
+Then you need to go to the `Prototype` tab at the top of the property panel and set the scrolling to horizontal.
+Another option for achieving the same result is by detaching the Grid Component and them reducing the frame size and activating the clipping option from the property panel.
+Then again you have to go to the `Prototype` tab at the top of the property panel and set the scrolling to horizontal.
+In Sketch and Adobe Xd, one way to achieve certain Grid dimensions, either as an absolute width or in relation to a parent group/container, is by adding a mask within the main group for the Grid.
 Simply insert a rectangle without any style and set its dimensions according to your needs, in the image below we have a Grid that is always exactly 800px wide.

 <img class="responsive-img" src="../images/grid_horizontal_scroll_rect.png" srcset="../images/grid_horizontal_scroll_rect@2x.png 2x" />